Phoenix from the flames, what inspired the art gallery at Nottingham Castle?

 Today we look at how the success of a Nottingham art school, founded on the lace and textile trade, led to one of Nottingham's grandest royal parades and the resurrection of Nottingham Castle from a burnt out hulk to today's fabulous Art Gallery and Museum...

-The Nottingham Castle Art Gallery and Museum was directly inspired by the success of the Nottingham School of Art, established in 1843 after years of lobbying by the town's textile manufacturers.
+In 1878 the pioneering Nottingham Castle Art Gallery and Museum became the first municipal art gallery to open outside of London.
+It was directly inspired by the success of the Nottingham School of Art, established in 1843 after years of lobbying by the town's textile manufacturers.
 They wanted it to develop new lace designs "to secure the interests of the lace trade and of the town".
 The "new" art school building on Waverley Street (shown above) was built in 1863 and the art school's success continues to the present day with the opening of the high-tech Design & Digital Arts (D&DA) building on Shakespeare Street¹.
-But back in 1872 the art school's success and prodigious output had inspired Nottingham's mayor to champion a new idea and a new use for the derelict castle...
+But back in 1872 the art school's success and prodigious output had inspired Nottingham's mayor to champion a new idea and a new use for the long-derelict castle...

 "The Castle stands on an eminence close to the town, and is surrounded by extensive grounds which have been very tastefully laid out.
 The building which has just been restored is of course not the old Norman structure of history.
 That was dismantled during the Civil War, and was subsequently bought by William Cavendish, first Duke of Newcastle, who planned and commenced the present Castle, which, it will be recollected, was sacked and burnt by a mob during the riots which preceded the Reform Bill of 1832; the Duke of Newcastle of that day having made himself unpopular by saying that he "would do what he liked with his own."
 For many years the Castle Rock remained a scene of desolation, save at Easter and Whitsuntide, when the magnificent site was utilised for galas."